Skip to Main Navigation

 Overview

-Guatemala’s Human Capital Index score of 0.46 (2020) remains far below the LAC average.
-Human capital indicators are low among Indigenous peoples and Afro descendants.
-Guatemala’s child malnutrition rate (at 47 percent) is among the ten highest in the world.
-In several of the poorest municipalities, the share of households with stunted children under five is often close to 90 percent.
+Guatemala's Human Capital Index score of 0.46 (2020) is far below the Latin American and Caribbean average.
+Human capital indicators are particularly low among indigenous and Afro-descendant populations.
+The country's child malnutrition rate is among the ten highest in the world, with stunting rates in some of the poorest municipalities reaching nearly 90%.

-Extreme weather events and other disasters have also reversed hard-won gains in human capital, destroyed infrastructure, reduced agricultural output, intensified food insecurity, spread diseases, and disrupted essential services.
-Recent estimates suggests that the Eta and Iota hurricanes in 2020 caused infrastructure-related losses of close to 0.56 percent of GDP, as well as agriculture-related losses of close to 0.20 percent of GDP.
+Extreme weather events and other disasters have also reversed human capital gains, damaged infrastructure, reduced agricultural output, and intensified food insecurity.
+Hurricanes Eta and Iota in 2020 caused infrastructure-related losses equivalent to 0.56% of GDP and agricultural losses of about 0.20% of GDP.

-Guatemala nonetheless has enormous potential to generate growth and prosperity for its entire population.
-It possesses a civilization spanning culture, is rich in natural resources, and in terms of biodiversity, is one of the world’s megadiverse countries.
-Its proximity to the United States provides significant tourism and nearshoring opportunities.
+Despite these challenges, Guatemala has significant potential for growth and prosperity.
+The country is rich in natural resources, is one of the world's megadiverse countries, and has a rich cultural heritage.
+Its proximity to the United States offers opportunities for tourism and nearshoring.

-President Bernardo Arévalo took office in January 2024 after running on a platform of strong social and economic investment and an anti-corruption stance.
-The Arévalo administration is committed to increasing the accountability and effectiveness of the public sector, creating better conditions for trade and investment, and advancing reforms to address significant gaps in human development, infrastructure and economic inclusion.
+President Bernardo Arévalo took office in January 2024, focusing on social and economic investment, anti-corruption efforts, and improving public sector efficiency.
+His administration is committed to strengthening accountability, improving the business climate, and advancing reforms to address gaps in human development, infrastructure, and economic inclusion.

 Image